Lydia Delectorskaya: Vence

 The couple set up in Vence when Nice turned out to be unsatisfactory.
 As his secretary, "Madame Lydia" made it possible for him to produce his final masterpieces in the face of his infirmity and failing health, which resulted in abstraction, a shift from oil paint on canvas to printing and paper, thus creating "a life's work" in Matisse's words.
 Delectorskaya also coordinated the four years of preparation and installation that went into the chapel at Vence, just outside Nice, which he flooded with blue and yellow light.

-The stained glass windows in the Chapelle du Rosaire in Vence, and the colored paper cutouts (Lydia had recruited female assistants to mix gouache paint to his instruction to cover the countless sheets of paper required) "now generally agreed to be among the greatest inventions of the 20th century."
+The stained glass windows in the Chapelle du Rosaire in Vence, and the colored paper cutouts (Delectorskaya had recruited female assistants to mix gouache paint to his instruction to cover the countless sheets of paper required) "now generally agreed to be among the greatest inventions of the 20th century."
 Now 84, Matisse died on 3 November 1954.
 The day before, when she came to his sickbed, Matisse made a last drawing – it was of her, using a ball-point pen.